Minimum Wage Laws

 The first logical action that you'll want to take regarding your pay rate is to talk with your employer.
 They will be able to provide you with a reason why you're not getting paid what you believe you should be.
 In some cases, your employer may not know that local laws require higher than state-set base rate wage requirements.
 Simply bringing this information to light is usually enough to get the back earnings that are owed to you.

 However, in some scenarios, your employer may supply the necessary information as to why you are not receiving base rate wage.
-You should check with a lawyer for restaurant employee discrimination Los Angeles to determine whether or not the reasoning is legal.
-If it's determined that the employer's reasoning is illegal, your lawyer can help you to contact your local state agency to deal with the issue.
+You should check with a legal prrofessional that is well-versed in handling restaurant employee discrimination cases to determine whether the reasoning is legal.
+If it is determined that the employer's reasoning is illegal, you can proceed to move forward by contacting your local state agency to deal with the issue.